-- 1. Conformance with PEP 8, using the tox -e pep8 command. - 2.
-Unit tests using tox -e py27 and tox -e py3. - 3.
-Integration tests using the run\integration\tests script in the root of the repository.
+- 1. Conformance with Black and isort, using the tox -e lint command. - 2.
+Unit tests using tox -e py. - 3.
+Integration tests using the tox -e integration-in-lxd.

 Note: all of the tests can be run by just using the tox command on it's own, with the exception of the integration tests.
 These are not automatically run as they require a working LXD environment.